pileon/old-raven-lang/grammar.md

 It should be noted that like C and C++, Raven script doesn't really have negative number literals.
 Instead to get a negative number one must use the unary negation operator.

+## Scoping and definition order

+Raven script uses strict scoping of symbols.
+A symbol defined in an inner scope will no longer exist in an outer scope.

+A symbol defined in an outer scope may be redefined (shadowed) in an inner scope.
+There is no scoping operator in Raven script, which means that there is no way to access the symbol from the outer scope if it has been shadowed in an inner scope.

+Symbols defined in an outer scope are available in an inner scope, if it haven't been shadowed by an inner definition.

+Class inheritance brings scoping.
+The parent class is an outer scope while the child class is an inner scope.
+However for classes and objects it is possible to access variables in the parent classes by using the `super()` built-in function.

+Definition order of symbols is strictly from top to botton in the source file.
+Symbols defined at the top are defined before symbols defined at the bottom.

+Symbols must be defined before they are referenced.
+The only exception is expressions embedded in strings: As these expressions are lazily evaluated symbols must have been defined before the expression is evaluated by the interpreter.